ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Halloween/Simple Halloween Storytelling Project.md

 > * *Scratch can still detect that our mouse is touching it (It can't do that if the sprite is hidden)*.

 * Makes buttons cool and user-friendly!
-* Shows the button when our mouse is over it
+* Shows the button when our mouse is over it.
 * Hides it when it isn't.
 * Screen is less cluttered.
 * Player sees the whole screen while the project is running